pvandervelde/mindvortex/src/documents/posts/2014-12-31_Creating-azure-vm-images-with-powershell.html.md

 ---
 title: 'Creating Azure VM images with Powershell'
 tags: ['Powershell', 'Azure']
-commentIssueId: 5000
-ignored: true
 ---

 As part of a new [project](https://github.com/pvandervelde/azure-jenkins) to create a [Jenkins CI server](http://jenkins-ci.org/) on Azure I am writing a set of powershell scripts to control virtual machines on Azure.
 For this project the plan is to use virtual machine (VM) images as a template for an ['immutable server'](http://martinfowler.com/bliki/ImmutableServer.html) that will contain the Jenkins instance.

-Obviously the actual server isn't really 'immutable' given that the jenkins instance will update / add / delete files on the hard drive which will change the state of the server.
-The immutable idea isn't applied to the whole server but more to the configuration part of the server.
-The idea being that the configuration of the server will not be changed once the server is created.
+Now the actual server isn't really 'immutable' given that the jenkins instance will update, add and delete files on the hard drive which will obviously change the state of the server.
+As such the immutable idea isn't applied to the whole server but more to the configuration part of the server.
+The idea being that the configuration of the server will not be changed once the server is put in production.
 Any configuration changes (e.g. a new version of Jenkins) will be done by creating a new image, spinning up a new server based on that image and then destroying the old server and replacing it with the new one.

-In order to create a suitable image we will need to build an image with all the required software on it and then verify that this image has indeed been created correctly.
+So in order to achieve this goal the first step will be to build an image with all the required software on it and then verify that this image has indeed been created correctly.

 To create the image we first obtain a certificate that can be used for the WinRM SSL connection between the Azure VM and the local machine that is executing the creation scripts.
 You can either get an official one or you can use a self-signed certificate (which is obviously less secure).
 Two things of interest are: